OpenGVLab/VideoChat-Flash/README.md

 ## 📑 Future Plan

-- [ ] lmdeploy/vllm support for videochat-flash and InternVideo2.5
+- [ ] lmdeploy/vllm support for Videochat-Flash and InternVideo2.5
-- [ ] LoRA finetuning training code for videochat-flash and InternVideo2.5
+- [ ] LoRA finetuning training code for Videochat-Flash and InternVideo2.5
 - [ ] Mixing image/video training code for InternVideo2.5
 - [ ] Faster training code with XTuner for VideoChat-Flash